Prosecutors: LIers charged in opioids scheme

 U.S. Attorney Richard P. Donoghue said in a statement that authorities in Massachusetts, Maryland and Ohio assisted in the investigation.

-“As alleged, the defendants participated in a black market for prescription medications by distributing millions of opioid pills in tens of thousands of transactions in one year alone,” Donoghue said.
-“This Office and our law enforcement partners will continue to vigorously investigate and prosecute those who profit from the suffering wrought by opioid distribution in the United States.”
+“As alleged, the defendants participated in a black market for prescription medications by distributing millions of opioid pills in tens of thousands of transactions in one year alone,” Donoghue said in a statement.
+“This office and our law enforcement partners will continue to vigorously investigate and prosecute those who profit from the suffering wrought by opioid distribution in the United States.”

 Defense attorneys for the defendants could not immediately be reached.